 Of course!
 You will always have Christmas presents.
 Your foster brother(s) and sister(s) will also have presents when they live with you.
 It may feel like they have a lot of presents as they will have presents from their own family and presents from you as their foster family!
 There will be lots of wrapping paper!

-When your parent(s) are having their fostering assessment you will be asked how you feel about fostering too.
+When your parent(s) are having their fostering assessment the Supervising Social Worker will also want to talk to you to make sure you are happy to be part of a fostering household, as we know what an important part sons and daughters play in supporting their foster brothers and sisters.
 You will have a Fostering Support Worker come to visit you to check out your feelings by playing games, drawing and sharing.
 You will be able to come along to a Skills to Foster group with other children whose parents are training to be foster carers.

-When you are ‘approved’ as a foster family, you will get to come along to the sons and daughters support group every month if you are 8 years plus and outings in the school holidays which are great fun!
+When you are ‘approved’ as a foster family, you will get to come along to fostering family activities and events in the school holidays which are great fun!
 These are especially for children of foster carers where you can chat about your feelings, play games and get out and about.

 Your friends will always be special to you, but foster brother(s) or sister(s) will get to know those friends when they come over to your house or maybe when you go out on outings altogether.
 This helps foster children to feel settled with you and your family.
 Your friends will still be ‘your’ friends.